armory/docs/content/en/borealis/architecture-borealis.md

 #### Cloud Console

-The Armory Cloud Console provides a UI to configure authentication and authorization and to create tokens.
+The Armory Cloud Console provides a UI to perform administrative functions like inviting users and creating auth tokens.

 ### Argo Rollouts